cgsecurity/testdisk_documentation/partition_recovery.rst

 If you have chosen to create the log file, TestDisk tries to create a file named :file:`testdisk.log` in the current directory.

-.. note::  Windows users, if you have difficulties to find the :file:`testdisk.log` file, consult https://support.microsoft.com/en-us/kb/865219 on how to show file name extensions in Windows Explorer.
+.. note::  Windows users, if you have difficulties to find the :file:`testdisk.log` file, in File Explorer under View, in the Show/hide group, select the File name extensions check box.

 Disk selection
 --------------